Tag: A Beauclair Delegation

 Neamhan had a chat with the ox, whose name was Rudolph, who could explain that there was an angry creature in the cellar who was getting steadily drunk on the spilled wine.
 Rudolph also explained that not all of the intruders went into the shop or the cellar, but that one of them, an elf, stayed outside.

-When the heroes used the dumbwaiter to decend into the cellar, they found that there were faded wards carved into the walls of the elevator shaft.
+When the heroes used the dumbwaiter to descend into the cellar, they found that there were faded wards carved into the walls of the elevator shaft.
 It was clear from the type of stone that the walls were made of that the cellar was once part of the halls which lead to the vault.
 This was supported by the old statues of winged warriors that could be seen when the cellar, which was in as much disarray as the shop, came into view.

 After careful inspection a booming voice could be heard, demanding that the heroes identify themselves.
 The voice came from behind a large cabinet, and a large shadow of a winged creature with wicked horns could be seen on the wall behind it.